Pinggy-io/pinggy_website/content/blog/ssh_into_docker_container.md

 {{< image "ssh_into_docker_container/ssh_directly_into_docker_using_pinggy.webp" "SSH Directly into Docker Using Pinggy" >}}

 **Diagram flow Summary**
-- The container runs Ubuntu and is accessible publicly by Pingry’s URL.
+- The container runs Ubuntu and is accessible publicly by Pinggy’s URL.
 - The connection is forwarded to port 22 of the container from the public endpoint through pinggy.
 - The SSH server simply listens to port 22 in the container and takes care of this connection.